Paediatric Early Warning System in Emergency Settings

 Ireland already has guidelines in place for the use of EWSs in adult emergency care and in the paediatric inpatient setting, but does not have a guideline on their use in paediatric emergency care.

-This protocol sets out the steps planned for this review, including search strategies, screening, data extraction, quality appraisal, and synthesis.
+The protocols below set out the steps undertaken for the two CICER reviews, including search strategies, screening, data extraction, quality appraisal, and synthesis.